ctrlallorg/CTRLall/src/word/saving-and-save-as.md

   - ctrlall
   - ctrl all
   - microsoft word
-  - save
   - save as
-  - saving
   - back up
   - backup
+  - save document
+  - save a document
+  - saving document
+  - saving a document
+  - save a word document
+  - saving a word document
+  - saving word document
+  - save template
+  - save a template
+  - saving template
+  - saving a template
+  - save a word template
+  - saving word template
+  - saving a word template
   - save a copy
   - save copies
+  - saving copies
+  - save to computer
-  - computer
+  - saving to computer
+  - save to laptop
-  - laptop
+  - saving to laptop
+  - save to hard drive
-  - hard drive
+  - saving to hard drive
+  - save to cloud
-  - cloud
+  - saving to cloud
+  - save online
-  - online
+  - saving online
+  - save to machine
-  - machine
+  - saving to machine
+  - save to PC
-  - PC
+  - saving to PC
+  - save files
-  - file
+  - saving files
   - existing files
   - save over
   - overwrite